 One or two pans would work for the whole class, cover the jello with waxed paper before placing the structure on it, and don’t touch the jello!
 Some of our structures were remarkably stable!

-TIP: I have updated this resource and it now includes directions for a different shake-table.
+TIP: I have updated this resource and it now includes directions for a different shake table.
 It’s super easy to make- a long plastic bin, a piece of foam board, and some elastic.

 Earth Day STEM – Water Pipelines

-This one is just purely hilarious fun!
 First up, let me say—- you will need towels.
 Real towels.

-Kids had an array of materials and needed to make a water reservoir that would hold water and then transport it through tubing to another container- without leaking.
+Students had an array of materials and needed to make a water reservoir that would hold water and then transport it through tubing to another container- without leaking.